 The ECA scheme is a straightforward way for a business to improve its cash flow through accelerated tax relief and encourages businesses to invest in energy-saving plant or machinery specified on the Energy Technology List (ETL) which is managed by The Carbon Trust on behalf of Government.

-ECA & Uninterruptible Power Supplies Limited: The PowerWAVE 9000DPA
+ECA & Uninterruptible Power Supplies Limited: Example using the PowerWAVE 9000DPA

-The 30kVA and 50kVA modules of the PowerWAVE 9000DPA are now Carbon Trust ECA listed products.
+The PowerWAVE 9000DPA is a Carbon Trust ECA listed product.
 In real terms, this means businesses investing in the 9000DPA can receive 100% of the cost of the UPS against taxable profits; therefore potentially reducing the organisation’s tax bill by 26% of the equipment cost.

 In addition, delivery, installation, project management and professional fees associated with the purchase can, in many circumstances, also be included – further reducing the cost of the 9000DPA – which already boasts the greatest critical load availability, total flexibility and the highest levels of energy efficiency in the market.